earthgecko/skyline/docs/installation.rst

 Ouickstart - Dawn
 -----------------

-- `utils/dawn/skyline.dawn.sh` is a set up script to deploy a standalone Skyline and Graphite instance, it is for testing purposes and if used to deploy a permanent instance the recommendations regarding security and configuration should be followed, see `Dawn <development/dawn.html>`__ section.
+`utils/dawn/skyline.dawn.sh` is a set up script to deploy a standalone Skyline and Graphite instance (and Prometheus and VictoriaMetrics, telegraf and node_exporter if you elect to install them), it is for testing purposes and if used to deploy a permanent instance the recommendations regarding security and configuration should be followed.
+If you want to use the quickstart script go to the `Dawn <development/dawn.html>`__ section.
-- Or if you just wish to review the build steps, component builds and installs described below, the steps of the build script steps are described in `Dawn <development/dawn.html>`__ section.

 Manual Installation
 -------------------

-.. note:: All the documentation and testing is based on running Skyline in a Python-3.8.17 virtualenv, if you choose to deploy Skyline another way, you are on your own.
+.. note:: All the documentation and testing is based on running Skyline in a Python-3.10.15 virtualenv, if you choose to deploy Skyline another way, you are on your own.
 Although it is possible to run Skyline in a different type of environment, it does not lend itself to repeatability or a common known state.
+  Although the below manually steps should cover everything all builds done now use the `utils/dawn/skyline.dawn.sh` script so if there is anything missing below it will be in the script.
+If you have any issues look there.

 Considering Skyline is composed on a number of common open source applications the manual installation described here does not cover installing these